SamadhiPathirathna/SamadhiPathirathna/README.md

 # 👋 Hi, I'm Samadhi Pathirathna!

 Welcome to my GitHub profile!
-I'm passionate about software development, open-source, and building solutions that make a difference.
+I'm passionate about software development, data analytics, open-source, and building solutions that make a difference.

 ---